Implicit Bias of Per-sample Adam on Separable Data: Departure from the Full-batch Regime: Generalization: AdamProxy

 \begin{restatable}{theorem}{fixedpt} Under \cref{ass:linsep,ass:LICQ}, $P_{\text{Adam}}(\bc)$ admits unique primal and dual solutions, so that $\bp(\bc)$ and $\bd(\bc)$ can be regarded as vector-valued functions.
 Moreover, under \cref{ass:linsep,ass:nonzero,ass:adamproxy,ass:LICQ}, the following hold: \begin{enumerate}[label=(\alph*)] \item $\bp:\Delta^{N-1} \rightarrow \R^d$ is continuous. \item $\bd:\Delta^{N-1} \rightarrow \R_{\geq 0}^N\backslash\{\mathbf{0}\}$ is continuous.
 Consequently, the map $T(\bc)\triangleq \frac{\bd(\bc)}{\|\bd(\bc)\|_1}$ is continuous. \item The map $T:\Delta^{N-1} \rightarrow \Delta^{N-1}$ admits at least one fixed point. \item There exists $\bc^* \in \{\bc \in \Delta^{N-1}:T(\bc)=\bc\}$ such that the convergence direction $\hat{\bw}$ of $\textnormal{\texttt{AdamProxy}}$ is proportional to $\bp(\bc^*)$. \end{enumerate} \end{restatable}

 \cref{thm:fixed_pt} shows how the parametric optimization problem $P_{\text{Adam}}(\bc)$ captures the characterization from \cref{lemma:direction_proxy}.
 The central idea is to treat the vector $\bc$ from \cref{eq:direction_proxy} in a dual role: as both the parameter of $P_{\text{Adam}}(\bc)$ and as its corresponding dual variable.
 The convergence direction is then identified at the point where these two roles coincide, leading naturally to the fixed-point formulation.
+Detailed proofs are deferred to \cref{appendix:generalization}.

 To computationally identify the convergence direction of \texttt{AdamProxy} based on \cref{thm:fixed_pt}, we introduce the fixed-point iteration described in \cref{alg:fixed_point}.
 Numerical experiments confirm that the resulting solution accurately predicts the limiting directions of both \texttt{AdamProxy} and \texttt{Inc-Adam} (see \cref{ex:gaussian}).
 However, the complexity of the mapping $T$ makes it challenging to establish a formal convergence guarantee for \cref{alg:fixed_point}.
 A rigorous analysis is left for future work.